Garden Waste FAQ's

 You could compost your garden waste at home.
 Information about home composting and how to purchase a reduced price home compost bin is on the website.
 You could also look into a private waste collection, although remember to check that any company has a waste carriers licence.

 Pet bedding is not garden waste and therefore would be classed as general household waste.
-Strictly, the brown bin is only for garden waste and all other household waste should be placed in bins as specified by the Council.
+Strictly, the garden waste bin is only for garden waste and all other household waste should be placed in bins as specified by the Council.

 From a legislative point of view, we are only able to charge residents for removal of their garden waste, and cat litter – even if it is biodegradable, does not fall into this category.
 However, you may wish to compost it at home.

 The chargeable garden waste service is for the collection of garden waste only for those residents who have chosen to opt-in to the paid scheme.
-The Council will continue to collect household waste including food for free, whether you have a brown bin or not.
-The Council does not encourage the use of the brown bin for the disposal of food waste.
-If residents choose to put food waste in the brown bin together with garden waste, the Council will still collect and empty the bin, though not if it contains anything else.
+The Council will continue to collect household waste including food for free, whether you have a garden waste bin or not.
+The Council does not encourage the use of the garden waste bin for the disposal of food waste.
+If residents choose to put food waste in the garden waste bin together with garden waste, the Council will still collect and empty the bin, though not if it contains anything else.
 However, you will be diminishing the bin capacity for your garden waste, for which you have paid the charge.

 Your garden waste gets sent to Cumberlow Green to be processed, by In Vessel Composting.
 In Vessel composting will be used to ensure that the garden waste will be treated for a minimum of 4 days and will reach temperatures of 65-800c to ensure it is sanitised.
 When we are confident that no food waste is present in the brown bins we hope we can then move to an open windrow process for garden waste.